nodalida2021/nodalida2021.github.io/cfp.md

 [https://easychair.org/conferences/?conf=nodalida2021](https://easychair.org/conferences/?conf=nodalida2021)

-For inquiries, send an email to:
+To inquire about the submission and reviewing process or the scientific programme of the conference, please email: nodalida2021-pc@googlegroups.com

-nodalida2021-org@googlegroups.com
+For all practical inquiries, please email ‘nodalida2021-loc@googlegroups.com’.

 Follow us on Twitter: [https://twitter.com/NoDaLiDa](https://twitter.com/NoDaLiDa)